 How to Concealed Carry Off-Body

 A downside to off-body carry is the fact that the purse itself can become the target of a criminal.
-In a purse-snatching situation, the criminal will be grabbing the purse and trying to get away with it.
-You know your gun is in there, but the criminal likely does not.
-This means you must keep your off-body concealment system under your control at all times.
-A purse with a gun inside requires an extra level of safety and protection.
+In a purse-snatching situation, the criminal will be grabbing the purse and trying to escape with it.
+You must keep your off-body concealment system under your control at all times.

 - Keep control of your off-body carry system at all times.

 - Practice accessing your gun from your off-body system.
-Unload the gun.
-Triple-check to make sure it is unloaded.
-Then practice drawing the gun as well as reholstering it.
-Pay attention to trigger finger discipline and muzzle direction.
+Unload the firearm, triple-check that it’s unloaded, then practice drawing and reholstering.
+Always maintain trigger discipline and safe muzzle direction.

 On-Body Carry

-Carrying a gun in a holster attached to your body provides you the ultimate in accessibility, but you give away some elements of comfort and perhaps even fashion.
-The latter is because you very likely will have to change your clothing to carry your gun concealed.
+Carrying a gun in a holster attached to your body provides you the ultimate in accessibility.
+However, you may sacrifice some elements of comfort and fashion.
+The options for on-body carry are nearly endless, starting with belt holsters.

-When carrying a gun at your waist, typically that gun will be placed in a holster and the holster will be attached to a sturdy belt.
-The holster and the belt make up your carry platform.
-The combination needs to be capable of holding your gun in place through all of your daily activities.
-The more active you tend to be, the higher level of retention you will likely need.
+When carrying at your waist, the holster and sturdy belt make up your carry platform.
+This system must hold the gun securely through your daily activities.
+The more active you are, the more retention you may need.

 Other Ways to Carry a Gun Concealed